Igor-ID/g.tec-BR41N.IO-Hackathon-Unresponsive-Wakefullness-Syndrom/README.md

 I use 6 different machine learning pipelines to classify the P300 event-related components based on the each patient EEG data.

-* Vect + LR : Vectorization of the trial + Logistic Regression.
+* Vect + LR : Vectorization of the trial + Logistic Regression(LR).
 This can be considered the standard decoding pipeline for MEG / EEG.
 * Vect + RegLDA : Vectorization of the trial + Regularized LDA.
 This one is very commonly used in P300 BCIs.
 It can outperform the previous one but become unusable if the number of dimension is too high.
-* ERPCov + TS: ErpCovariance + Tangent space mapping.
+* ERPCov + TS + LR: ErpCovariance + Tangent space mapping + LR.
 Riemannian geometry-based pipeline.
 * ERPCov + MDM: ErpCovariance + MDM.
 Riemannian geometry classifier with classification by Minimum Distance to Mean.
-* XdawnCov + TS: XdawnCov + Tangent space mapping.
-PyRiemann's ERP classifier, which is decoding in the tangent space with a logistic regression.
+* XdawnCov + TS + LR: XdawnCov + Tangent space mapping + LR.
+Decoding applied to EEG data in sensor space decomposed using Xdawn.
+After spatial filtering, covariances matrices are estimated, then projected in the tangent space and classified with logistic regression.
 * XdawnCov + MDM: XdawnCovariance + MDM.
-Similar to the ErpCovariance classifier with classification by Minimum Distance to Mean.
+Same but covariances matrices are estimated and classified by the MDM algorithm (Nearest centroid).

 Evaluation is done through cross-validation, with accuracy as metric.
 The classifier score was calculated for each trial group (7 non-target trials, 1 target trial), and the trial with the highest score was identified as the target.
 If the classified trial was the real target, the classification was considered correct.